Yuan-Jinghui/Riemannian-Optimization-on-Relaxed-Indicator-Matrix-Manifold/README.md

   - `Relaxd_Indicator_Matrix_factory.m`: This is the core file, a Riemannian geometry toolbox compatible with [Manopt](https://www.manopt.org/), specifically designed for the RIM manifold.
 - **demo**:
   - `RIM_denoising.m`: This is the file for quickly testing the RIM manifold for denoising.
-  - `yjh.png`: This is the same cartoon image used for testing in your paper.
+  - `yjh.png`: This is the same cartoon image used for testing in the paper.

 ## ⚙️ Installation